 Keynote Speaker(s): Carl J. Walters

 Fisheries managers around the world are increasingly being called upon to implement ecosystem-based approaches into policy development and evaluation.
 In recent years, ecosystem modeling has been conducted to inform management of forage fisheries, evaluate bycatch policies, develop multispecies reference points, improve single-species management, conduct management strategy evaluation, and understand the combined effects of fishing and the environment.
 Additionally, EwE models have been applied in many types of fisheries ecosystems, ranging from freshwater to open ocean, artisanal to industrial fisheries, and at local to global scales.
 This session will focus on contemporary applications of EwE in fisheries management.
 Talks that describe the successes and failures of real-world applications are especially encouraged as are those that utilize advanced EwE functions such as MSE, optimization, and the spatio-temporal framework.

 Convener: Kim de Mutsert

-Coastal managers are often presented with alternative strategies in order to restore and protect the coast.
+Coastal managers are often presented with alternative strategies in order to restore and protect the coast, or the evaluate the impact of major infrastructure development projects.
 The costs and benefits of different strategies need to be evaluated in the decision-making process, while these are often not clear.
 Ecosystem models, in combination with or coupled to other models, can help by providing insights into the effects of environmental change on aquatic communities, living marine resources, and fisheries landings.
-Different restoration and protection scenarios can be compared to each other and to a do-nothing approach.
-Large-scale restoration projects often need an environmental impact assessment before implementation.
+Different restoration, protection and offsetting scenarios can be compared to each other and to a do-nothing approach.
+Large-scale restoration and development projects often need an environmental impact assessment before implementation.
 Ecosystem models can be included in this process as well.
 For this session we are looking for contributed papers detailing research in which ecosystem models have been developed to inform coastal management and assess impacts of environmental change.

 Thursday morning keynote: Robert Ulanowicz